A Simple Explanation of Regression to the Mean

 Now get 1000 different people to do that same set of 10 flips with their own unbiased coins.
 Just because of how probabilities work, about 40 of the people will flip two heads, about 120 three, etc.

-I.e, if you flip it another 10 times, there's a 95% you'll get more than 2 heads, and a 90% you get a "less extreme" (between 3-7 heads) result.
+If you flip a coin 10 times — regardless of what happened before — there's a 95% chance you'll get more than 2 heads, and a 90% chance you get between 3-7 heads.

 That's the key I think, recognizing "extreme" events as low probability events to begin with, and realizing that — if they really are low probability events and you continue drawing from them — you're likely to see results closer to the mean.